 TERAIS at ICANN 2024 - the 33rd International Conference on Artificial Neural Networks

-The ICANN is a flagship conference of the European Neural Network Society (ENNS) and the 2024 edition was organised by the Dalle Molle Institute for Artificial Intelligence Research (IDSIA USI-SUPSI) in collaboration with AIDD and AiChemist Horizon MSCA projects.
+The ICANN is a flagship conference of the European Neural Network Society (ENNS) who’s current president is one of the TERAIS leads, professor Stefan Wermter from University of Hamburg.
+The 2024 edition was organised by the Dalle Molle Institute for Artificial Intelligence Research (IDSIA USI-SUPSI) in collaboration with AIDD and AiChemist Horizon MSCA projects.
 The conference took place in beautiful Lugano, Switzerland.
-TERAIS researcher Kristína Malinovská fulfilled a pivotal role as the program chair and proceedings’ editor of ICANN 2024, leading our team in organising the second edition of the Special Session in Neurorobotics.
+TERAIS researcher Kristína Malinovská (Comenius University) fulfilled a pivotal role as the program chair and proceedings’ editor of ICANN 2024, leading our team in organising the second edition of the Special Session in Neurorobotics.

 Our special session was a success.
 The lecture hall was filled, and discussions were very lively and fruitful.
 There were six presentations in total, covering topics such as self-organisation and causality in neural controllers for robots, action recognition and understanding, active vision and modular task planning.
-Our, TERAIS team member and young talent, Miroslav Cibula, presented his paper on “Learning Low-Level Causal Relations using a Simulated Robotic Arm” which was a joint work with our collaborator Matthias Kerzel from UHAM, supervised by our PI Igor Farkaš.
+Our TERAIS team member and young talent, Miroslav Cibula (Comenius University), presented his paper on “Learning Low-Level Causal Relations using a Simulated Robotic Arm” which was a joint work with our collaborator Matthias Kerzel (University of Hamburg), supervised by our PI, professor Igor Farkaš.
 The paper focused on implementing the capacity to predict the effect of actions as causal chains via the so-called forward and inverse models.
 This ability is crucial in the design of intelligent robotic systems such as our NICO robot.